And in particular, in Central Dalmatia!

 I even found the cutest little book shop in all the land… it’s just a shame I can’t read Croatian.

 Day 2: Island Hopping To Solta, Cave Exploring & An Epic Quad Adventure

 2.)
 Visit The Croatian Islands

-After leaving our hotel at 7am, we headed straight for our departure ferry from Split port to the stunning, Solta Island.
-At this time of morning everyone looked half asleep (me included), but the sunrise over the Adriatic Sea was a spectacular site that’s worth any excruciating 6am wake-up call.
+After leaving our hotel at 7 am, we headed straight for our departure ferry from Split port to the stunning, Solta Island.
+At this time of the morning, everyone looked half asleep (me included), but the sunrise over the Adriatic Sea was a spectacular sight that’s worth any excruciating 6 am wake-up call.

-After a 30 minute ferry ride, we arrived at Rogac Port on Solta (a relatively small island) a few kilometres wide, but brimming with life and colour.
-As soon as my sailing legs allowed, I hoped off and we headed straight towards one of the islands most iconic exports… A honey farm!
+After a 30-minute ferry ride, we arrived at Rogac Port on Solta (a relatively small island) a few kilometres wide but brimming with life and colour.
+As soon as my sailing legs allowed, I hopped off and we headed straight towards one of the islands most iconic exports… A honey farm!

 3.)
 Taste The Sweetest Honey In Europe!

 Tvrdic Honey farm is the perfect place to get up close and personal with the traditional ways in which Croatians make honey.

 One of the best things about this family-owned business is there stewardship and understanding of bees – it was great hearing a whole load of wild tales about bees pre-20th century in Croatia and how lucky we are to be eating such a pure honey today… and they are not wrong!

 This organic honey was so delicious I had to grab a few jars for my hand luggage home.